 Spring Cleaning: Ripe Fruit Rots With Time

-I’m a nostalgic person, reflective by nature.
-Every part of life thus far has brought me here.
+Nostalgic and reflective by nature, I think of every moment that has brought me here.
 Regrets?
-Yes, many, as we all have.
+Yes.
+Many, as we all have.
 However, a restless urge to return to a moment?
 To live within it once more?

-Yet, a thought remains to stagnate, or a memory will turn to still water, and I change my mind entirely.
+Yet a thought remains to stagnate, or a memory will turn to still water, and I change my mind entirely.
 Instances where I think I’d sacrifice anything to go back.
-Scenes that haunt so vividly I can still smell them, like a woody leather cologne you pass by on the street, taking you back to someone you once knew.
+Scenes that haunt so vividly I can still smell them, like a woody, leather cologne passing by on the street, taking you back to someone you once knew.

 Seeds & Saplings